Matt Vierling Player Props: Tigers vs. Mets

-Matt Vierling -- with a slugging percentage of .483 in his past 10 games, including three extra-base hits -- will be in action for the Detroit Tigers versus the New York Mets, with Joey Lucchesi on the hill, on May 2 at 6:40 PM ET.
+The Detroit Tigers, including Matt Vierling and his .559 slugging percentage in past 10 games, including four extra-base hits but no homers), battle starter Justin Verlander and the New York Mets at Comerica Park, Thursday at 1:10 PM ET.

 Matt Vierling Game Info & Props vs. the Mets